Geometric Structures Induced by Deformations of the Legendre Transform: Abstract

 \section{Abstract}

-The recent link discovered between generalized Legendre transforms and curved (i.e. non-Euclidean) statistical manifolds suggests a fundamental reason behind the ubiquity of R\'{e}nyi's divergence and entropy in a wide range of physical phenomena.
+The recent link discovered between generalized Legendre transforms and non-dually flat statistical manifolds suggests a fundamental reason behind the ubiquity of R\'{e}nyi's divergence and entropy in a wide range of physical phenomena.
 However, these early findings still provide little intuition on the nature of this relationship and its implications for physical systems.
-Here we shed new light on the Legendre transform by revealing the consequences of its deformation via symplectic geometry, complexification, and stochastic thermodynamics.
+Here we shed new light on the Legendre transform by revealing the consequences of its deformation via symplectic geometry and complexification.
 These findings reveal a novel common framework that leads to a principled and unified understanding of physical systems that are not well-described by classic information-theoretic quantities.